jadaliha/funsql/README.md

 ORDER BY 2 DESC

 --> validatorX
--- a meaningful validation of columns
+-- description for the query
 SELECT
     {col1},{col2},
     COUNT(*) AS count